casey/degenerate/man/src/chapter_1.md

 Go to [degenerate.computer](https://degenerate.computer) and copy and paste the program into the text area.

-Nothing happened, because you have to hit `Shift + Enter` for the program to be executed.
+Nothing happened, because you have to hit `Shift + Enter` for the program to run.
 Try it!

 ## Langauge